 Sunday (except 1st Sunday) 10:00-11:00

 Children gather for this special Sunday school program.
 Godly Play® is a unique approach to Christian education which engages the whole child through a multi-sensory experience of the Biblical narrative.
 In this program, children are invited to explore their place in God’s story through storytelling and open-ended play.

 We offer children’s classes and choir during the school year.
 For more information about nursery and Sunday school options for children birth thru 5th grade, visit our Children’s Ministry page.

 Middle & High School Youth

-Mid-High is using curriculum which empowers youth to explore their faith and ask the questions they actually wonder about the Bible, Jesus, disciples, creeds, other beliefs, and hot topics.
+The youth meet Sunday mornings to explore their faith and ask the questions they actually wonder about the Bible, Jesus, disciples, creeds, other beliefs, and hot topics.

 Using a variety of curricula, the focus is on social issues, mission work, the environment, and making a difference in the world.
-(The youth gather as the Open Door Churches Youth Group every Tuesday night during the summer for fun activities!)
+(The youth also gather as the Open Door Churches Youth Group every Sunday afternoon at 12:30 p.m.!)
 Check their Facebook page for updates!

 For more information about youth, visit our youth page.